 The standard treatment for appendicitis is surgical removal of the appendix.
 The traditional open surgery requires a cut of around 5 cm – 10 cm for removal of the appendix.
 There are several disadvantages of an open operation.
 In obese patients or when a swollen appendix is hidden behind the intestines, the cut may have to be enlarged to reach the appendix.
 This type of a cut is likely to get infected, particularly if the appendix is badly infected or ruptured with pus in the abdomen.
 Sometime there are conditions affecting other organs like ovaries, tubes or intestines mimic appendicitis.
 At surgery if the appendix is found to be normal, the surgeon needs to check these other organs to find out the cause of the pain.
 Doing this by open surgery often requires enlargement of the cut.

-- Less pain from the single, short incision after surgery
+- Less pain after surgery from the small incisions

 - Shorter hospital stay

 - Shorter recovery time

 - Faster return to work or normal activity